Iterable/react-native-sdk/SampleApp/javascript/README.md

 	**WARNING**: Never use _Standard_ Iterable API keys in client-side code of any kind (for example, web or mobile).
-These API keys can access all of your project's data, and they could potentially be compromised if used in client-side code.
+These API keys can access all of your Iterable project's data, and they could potentially be compromised if used in client-side code.
 In mobile apps, only use _Mobile_ API keys.

 4. In the **SampleApp/javascript/ios** folder, install various iOS dependencies by running `pod install`.